 Customers need to easily perceive the range of goods and services available in the Commercial District.
 Each retailer should express their unique identity through color and typography on signage, awnings, and café umbrellas.
-Pedestrian-oriented signage should be incorporated for retail space to engage people walking along the sidewalk.
+Pedestrian-oriented signage should be incorporated for retail space to engage pedestrians.
 Where possible the building designs should be complementary to surrounding buildings to reinforce community identity.
 Additionally, second story awnings can be an effective strategy for creating both visibility and attractive building storefront articulation for retail in office/institutional buildings.